 Release Early, Release Often

-Projects need to cut releases.
-Apache projects need to understand how to cut Apache releases.
-Therefore it is an important step during your stay in the incubator to demonstrate the ability to create an Apache Release.
+It is an important step during your stay in the incubator to demonstrate the ability to prepare and publish an Apache Release.
+That means graduating podling:

 Creating an Open and Diverse community